kociumba/Kopycat/README.md

 - [x] Run as a service (tested on Windows, theoretically should be compatible with Linux and macOS)
 - [x] Locally hosted web GUI for configuration
 - [x] Terminal mode when running as a normal app
-- [ ] Control over resource usage
+- [ ] Control over resource usage (this is a hard one and I'm not entirely sure I will be able to achive it in GO)
-- [ ] Decoupling log cleaning from the start or restart of the app
+- [x] Decoupling log cleaning from the start or restart of the app